Register in the RDMM-Europe Registry

 The RDMM-Europe Scientific Advisory Committee (SAC) will review the submitted Seeding Grant applications.

 The clinician who submitted the Connection Application will be asked to establish a connection with the selected Model Organism Investigator.
-Following a successful connection, clinician and Model Organism Investigator will be contacted by the Project Management Office to sign a Memorandum of Agreement.
+Following a successful connection, clinician and Model Organism Investigator will be contacted by the Project Management Office.
 In addition, the model organism lab will sign a subcontract in order to receive the Seeding Grant of 20,000 EUR to functionally validate the new disease gene.

 To apply for a Seeding Grant, you must:

 - Be affiliated with an institution or organization by the time the funding begins;

 - Not have a financial interest holding of more than 5% in a company proposed as an industry partner for research funding.